Important

 --split_digits true

-After this is done (will take a while), you’ll have two files: spm_32k_wiki.model and spm_32k_wiki.vocab corresponding to the model and vocabulary.
+Completing this step can take some time.
+After it is done, you’ll have two files: spm_32k_wiki.model and spm_32k_wiki.vocab corresponding to the model and vocabulary.

-Step 4: Convert training data into memory map format
+1. Convert training data into memory map format.

 python <NeMo_ROOT_FOLDER>/scripts/nlp_language_modeling/preprocess_data_for_megatron.py \